yaronf/I-D/pinning/draft-sheffer-tls-pinning-ticket.md

 {{RFC5077}}.
 Both resumption\_protection\_key and pinning\_protection\_key
 are only used by the server.

+The above solution attempts to minimize code changes related to management of the resumption\_protection\_key.
+The drawback is that this key would be used both to directly encrypt session tickets and to derive the pinning\_protection_key, and such mixed usage of a single key goes against cryptographic best practices.
+Where possible, we RECOMMEND to have the resumption\_protection\_key and pinning\_protection\_key as two, unrelated keys that are separately shared among the relevant servers.

 ## Pinning Proof

 The pinning proof is sent by the server to demonstrate that it has been